3,081 word post, approx. 5-6 min. read

 I had the chance to demo both the Beats Solo2 and Solo3 recently, and surprisingly I actually enjoyed the sound!
 Some of the older models of this headphone were absolutely awful, and got a lot of deserved negative criticism.

 Since Apple took over Beats, everything has improved tremendously.
 The sound quality, build, ergonomics, etc. are all much better than during the early years.
 I had come across an interesting article from Inner Fidelity concerning Beats’ marketing techniques and had to laugh because what Tyll said was so true.

 When Beats first came out, it was all about style over substance.
 They were flashy, flamboyant, and to me downright ridiculous.
 There’s no way I could ever walk around with a pair of those on at the time, mostly because I didn’t want to flaunt terrible sound quality.
 Let’s face it though: most people were buying them based off of marketing, looks, and bass response above all.
 It was simply the cool thing to do just a couple of years ago, and still is in a way.

 As other companies started catching on and copying this trend by releasing their own weird looking headphones, Beats then does a complete 180 and starts making the Solo series extremely utilitarian looking.
 It’s the classic bait and switch.

-Anyways, both the Solo2 and Solo3 are very good sounding cans, but one does trump the other in terms of sound quality and to me it’s not even close.
-Let’s find out why.
+Anyways, both the Solo2 and Solo3 are very good sounding headphones, but one does trump the other in terms of sound quality and to me it’s not even close.